Rud156/Euphonize/README.md

-# Kihon
+# Euphonize
-> Boilerplate and Basic Functioning for webapp
+> Boilerplate and Basic Functioning for WebApp

 ### Work In Progress